How to find a licensed electrician featured image

 Questions to Ask When Hiring An Electrician.
 Illustration by Restovate Ltd. Copyright 2023 Restovate Ltd.

-You should be suspicious if the electrical contractor asks YOU to take out the notification of work (the permit) in your name.
+You should be suspicious if the electrician asks YOU to take out the notification of work (the permit) in your name.
 Also, never do a cash job and always get a proper receipt for the work performed.

 RELATED: